ohnotnow/dep-sandbox/README.md

 DS_VERBOSE=1 ds npm install left-pad
 ```

-## Private composer registries
+## Private package registries

-Private registries normally mean an `auth.json` on disk or credentials in your environment. `ds` avoids that: nono's credential proxy injects the auth at the network layer, host-side, so the sandboxed composer process never sees the credential at all.
+Private registries normally mean something like an `auth.json` or credentials in your environment. `ds` avoids that by using nono's credential proxy which injects the auth at the network layer, host-side, so the sandboxed process never sees the credential at all.
 There is no `auth.json`, and nothing for a malicious postinstall to steal.

+**Note:** At the moment - this is only tested with PHP's `composer` private registries and on MacOS.

 The convention is one keychain entry per registry, service `ds-registry`, account set to the registry hostname, value in `username:password` format: